Ranjitha75388/projects/Terraform/Jumisa-GCP-VPC-Network.md

 - Can be based on IPs, ports, protocols.

-- **Default Rules:** GCP creates default rules like allowing internal traffic and blocking all incoming traffic by default.
-You often need to create custom rules for SSH (port 22), HTTP (port 80), etc.
+#### Default Firewall Rules:

+GCP automatically creates the following when a new VPC is made using the default mode:

+- **default-allow-icmp**: Allows internal ICMP (ping) traffic.

+- **default-allow-internal**: Allows all internal traffic within the 10.128.0.0/9 range.

+- **default-allow-rdp**: Allows RDP (Windows) access on TCP port 3389.

+- **default-allow-ssh**: Allows SSH access on TCP port 22.

+#### When creating a custom VPC, no firewall rules are created.
+You must define them explicitly.

+#### Custom Firewall Rules

+GCP blocks all ingress (incoming) traffic by default.
+You must:

+- Allow SSH (port 22) to connect to Linux VMs

+- Allow HTTP (port 80) to host websites

+- Use internal firewall rules to allow private-to-private communication

+- Use tags or service accounts to apply rules to specific VMs

 #### 4. Cloud Router